aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/digitalsignature/isValid/_index.md

 linktitle: isValid property
 articleTitle: isValid property
 second_title: Aspose.Words for NodeJs
 description: "DigitalSignature.isValid property.
-Returns ``True`` if this digital signature is valid and the document has not been tampered with."
+Returns ``true`` if this digital signature is valid and the document has not been tampered with."
 type: docs
 weight: 30
 url: /nodejs-net/Aspose.Words/digitalsignature/isValid/